hoangphanthai/Activity_Recognition_Modelling/README.md

 * **Table to store result** stores the result for each experiment, it is automatically created if not exists on the database system.
 Every derived model will be saved into this table as a new record.
 The structure of this table is described in Structure of the result table.

 #### - The csv files importing mode
 This is for those who don’t bother to set up a PostgreSQL database.
 The two csv files **Train_Valid_Test** and **Statistics_Monitoring** serve the same functions as the two database tables mentioned previously.
+Some of the sample input data files could be found in the [**datasets**](https://github.com/hoangphanthai/Activity_Recognition_Modelling/tree/main/datasets) folder.

 ### B. Model training screen
 <p align="center">